Alexandra Palace: 20th century

-In 1900, the owners of Alexandra Palace and Park were threatening to sell them for redevelopment, but a consortium of public-spirited men in the district, headed by Mr. Henry Burt JP, a member of the Middlesex County Council and of Hornsey District Council, at once embraced the opportunity of securing the palace and the beautiful grounds for the people of London.
+In 1900 the owners of Alexandra Palace and Park were threatening to sell them for redevelopment, but a consortium headed by Henry Burt JP, a member of the Middlesex County Council and of Hornsey District Council, embraced the opportunity of securing the Palace and the grounds for the people of London.
 A committee was formed by Burt and the consortium managed to raise enough money to purchase them just in time.
-By the Alexandra Park and Palace (Public Purposes) Act 1900, a charitable trust was created; representatives of the purchasing local authorities became the trustees with the duty to keep both building and park "available for the free use and recreation of the public forever".
+By the Alexandra Park and Palace (Public Purposes) Act 1900 (63 & 64 Vict. c. cclix), a charitable trust was created; representatives of the purchasing local authorities became the trustees with the duty to keep both building and park "available for the free use and recreation of the public forever".

 In 1921 a plaque was erected at the entrance of the south terrace in honour of Burt.
-The palace passed into the hands of the Greater London Council in 1967, with the proviso that it should be used entirely for charitable purposes, and their trusteeship was transferred to Haringey council in 1980.
+The Palace passed into the hands of the Greater London Council in 1967, with the proviso that it should be used entirely for charitable purpose.
+The trusteeship was transferred to Haringey council in 1980.

-During the First World War the park was closed and the palace and grounds were first used as refugee camp for displaced Belgians, and then later from 1915 to 1919 as an internment camp for German and Austrian civilians.
+During the First World War the park was closed; the Palace and its grounds were first used as a refugee camp for displaced Belgians, and then later from 1915 to 1919 as an internment camp for German and Austrian civilians.
 The camp commandant was Lt.
 Col. R. S. F. Walker until his death in May 1917.

-The theatre was greatly altered in the early 1920s, with the general manager, W. J. MacQueen-Pope, spending the war reparation money on refurbishing the auditorium.
-He abandoned the understage machinery that produced the effects necessary in Victorian melodrama; some of the machinery is preserved, and there is a project to restore some of it to working order.
-After these changes, the theatre was leased by Archie Pitt, then husband of Gracie Fields, who appeared in the theatre.
+The theatre was greatly altered in the early 1920s, when the general manager, W. J. MacQueen-Pope, spent war reparation money on refurbishing the auditorium.
+He abandoned the understage machinery that had produced the effects necessary in Victorian melodrama; some of the machinery is preserved, and there is a project to restore some of it to working order.
+After these changes the theatre was leased by Archie Pitt, then husband of Gracie Fields, who appeared in the theatre.
 Fields also drew an audience of 5,000 people to the hall for a charity event.